nivethasund/leaflet-challenge/README.md

 # leaflet-challenge
 ## Module 15 Challenge Files

+The map is also available for viewing on the following link - https://nivethasund.github.io/leaflet-challenge/

 This repo contains
 - An index.html file containing code that helps users visualize the Earthquake data
 - A static folder containing